 Economics

-The Cost of Uncertainty in Irreversible Climate Tipping Points (2023 - ongoing)
+The Uncertainty Premium of Climate Tipping Points (2023 - ongoing) - R&R @ JEEM

 Work in progress